 As I was feeling an impression to start this website (and acted on it), I never would have imagined the life-saver it would be to me during the pandemic.
 Those spring months were hard.
 Lonely.
 Filled with uncertainty.
 Writing and creating recipes helped me get through a pandemic, a difficult medical diagnosis, the death of my wonderful grandma (these lemon bars were her favorite) and a move to a new house.
 Creating recipes, baking in the kitchen with my kids and having a purpose (other than my role as mama) during this year has saved me in a way.
 I am forever grateful for this community.
 For those of you who take the time to try a recipe, share a post or leave a comment: Thank you for being here.
 Thank you for supporting me in this endeavor.
 Your love, support and comments have meant more than you know.

 This past year has taught me so much.
-I’ve learned how to work with wordpress.
-How to create recipes in wordpress (you can see from some of my old recipes that I didn’t even know how to add a “recipe card” into the recipe at first–I’m still working on updating them).
-I’ve learned to make recipes over and over again and that when it doesn’t turn out exactly right, to just eat the soupy peach cobbler (for the 3rd time) and shelve the recipe to come back to next year.
+I’ve learned how to work with WordPress.
+How to create recipes in WordPress (you can see from some of my old recipes that I didn’t even know how to add a “recipe card” into the recipe at first–I’m still working on updating them).
+I’ve learned to make recipes over and over again and that when it doesn’t turn out exactly right, to just eat the soupy peach cobbler (I’ve perfected it now) and shelve the recipe to come back to next year.
 Pro tip: if using frozen peaches, thaw them and drain excess extra liquid before making your cobbler or just use fresh peaches to begin with.
 I am grateful for every experience I have in connection with running this website.
 Each experience teaches me and helps me do better in the future.

 I love looking at the analytics of my blog, so without further ado, the top five recipes on my blog this year.
 Is it any wonder that all of these recipes have something to do with sourdough?
 It seems fitting because Sourdough has become so popular this year with the pandemic.